Lightstreamer/Lightstreamer-example-Monitor-client-javascript/README.md

 #### The Adapter Set Configuration

-This demo is a very special case since does not need any specific adapters, but through the special "MONITOR" name, the internal monitoring Data Adapter provided by Lightstreamer Server is loaded.
+This demo is a very special case because does not need any specific adapters, but through the special "MONITOR" name, the internal monitoring Data Adapter provided by Lightstreamer Server is loaded.
 The factory configuration of Lightstreamer server already provides this adapter deployed.

 The Metadata Adapter functionalities are absolved by the `LiteralBasedProvider` in [Lightstreamer - Reusable Metadata Adapters - Java Adapter](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java), a simple full implementation of a Metadata Adapter, made available in Lightstreamer distribution.

-In order to run the demo you just need to have a folder, let's call it `MonitorDemo`, inside the `<LS_HOME>/adapters` folder of your Lightstreamer Server installation and inside it an `adapters.xml` configuration file like this:
+To run the demo you just need to have a folder, let's call it `MonitorDemo`, inside the `<LS_HOME>/adapters` folder of your Lightstreamer Server installation and inside it an `adapters.xml` configuration file like this:

 ```xml
 <?xml version="1.0"?>